WPC Video projection in Dresden. Photograph taken during Dresden Academy

 Worlding Tiohtià:ke/ Montreal Bridging Knowledges, Practices, and Beings

-An international conference on what Worlding Tiohtià:ke/Montreal means.
+An conference on what Worlding Tiohtià:ke/Montreal means.
 Organised by the Montreal-based team of the WPC project.

 Carine Zaayman from WPC was in conversation with Wesley C. Hogan at ICI Berlin.